simurghJS/simurgh/ReadMe.md

-# Simurgh
+# install

+###### library currently is in BETA version,
-simurgh is a js framework for server side web page rendering based on typescript & nodejs
+simurgh is a js library for ssr page rendering based on typescript & nodejs.its recomended to install simurgh globaly

-## Installation
-its recomended to install simurgh globaly

 ```sh
 npm i -g simurgh